 I grew up in Walla Walla, Washington, and earned bachelor's degrees in both History and Physics at the University of Washington in Seattle in 1979.
-I went on to graduate school at Johns Hopkins University in Baltimore, where I received my PhD from the History of Science Department in 1984.
-After a year on a postdoc at the Smithsonian Institution in Washington, DC, I came to UT as an assistant professor in 1985.
-I was promoted to associate professor in 1992.
+I studied with Professor Tom Hankins, who gave me an excellent start in the history of science.
+From UW I went on to graduate school at Johns Hopkins University in Baltimore, where I worked with Russell McCormmach and Robert Kargon and received my PhD from the History of Science Department in 1984.
+After a year on a postdoc at the Smithsonian in Washington, DC, working with Barney Finn on the history of cable telegraphy, I came to UT as an assistant professor in 1985.
+I was later promoted to associate professor and then to full.

 office: GAR 2.106

 128 Inner Campus Drive B7000